A positivity preserving numerical scheme for the alpha-CEV process: Introduction

-In the current literature, numerical schemes for jump-extended CEV and jump-extended CIR models have started to receive increasing attention, we refer to Yang and Wang \cite{YangWang}, Fatemion Aghdas \cite{FHT} and Stamatiou \cite{ST}.
-However, to the best of our knowledge, for the jump-extended CEV process and the jump-extended CIR process, the existing results have all focused on the case of Poisson jumps (finite activity jumps) and results on positivity preserving strong approximation schemes in the case of infinite activity jumps have only appeared in our previous work, Li and Taguchi \cite{LiTaguchi}, in the case of the alpha-CIR process.
-We stress that although the derived scheme in \eqref{squareddouble} might appear similar to the one given in Alfonsi \cite{Alf1} and Li and Taguchi \cite{LiTaguchi}, it was initially not clear how such a scheme can be obtained.
-Due to the presence of infinite activity jumps, jump-adapted schemes devised through combining the Lamperti transform and the backward Euler scheme (see \cite{YW}) are not feasible.
-Although Alfonsi \cite{Alf1} obtained a scheme for the CIR process ($\gamma=\frac{1}{2}$), he explicitly mentioned on page 4 that such a scheme can only be obtained if $\gamma = \frac{1}{2}$ or $1$.
-Hence there was a need to find a method of simulation that does not make use of transformations.
-The key idea in the derivation of the scheme is to make the diffusion coefficient \emph{partially implicit} and to identify the appropriate adjustment factor.
-In this way, we can obtain a positivity preserving scheme, by solving quadratic equations, for both the alpha-CIR and the alpha-CEV.
+In the current literature, numerical schemes for jump-extended CEV and jump-extended CIR models have started to receive increasing attention, and we refer to Yang and Wang \cite{YangWang}, Fatemion Aghdas et al. \cite{FHT} and Stamatiou \cite{ST}.
+However, to the best of our knowledge, for the jump-extended CEV process, the existing results have all focused on the case of Poisson jumps (finite activity jumps), and results on positivity-preserving strong approximation schemes in the case of infinite activity jumps have only appeared in our previous work, Li and Taguchi \cite{LiTaguchi}, in the case of the alpha-CIR process.
+For weak approximations of SDEs with non-Lipschitz coefficients driven by $\alpha$-stable processes we mention the recent work of Gottwald and Melbourne \cite{GM}.